Diaz joins Liverpool from Porto for £37.5m

 The 25-year-old had previously been linked with a move to Tottenham, who reportedly had a bid of around £38m rejected.

+"I'm very happy to sign for Liverpool," the international said on Sunday via the club's official Twitter account.

-He requires a work permit and is unlikely to arrive in Liverpool until the end of next week at the earliest.
+Diaz requires a work permit and is unlikely to arrive in Liverpool until the end of next week at the earliest.

-Diaz has scored 14 goals and provided five assists in 18 league appearances this season for Porto, who are top of Portugal's Primeira Liga.
+He has scored 14 goals and provided five assists in 18 league appearances this season for Porto, who are top of Portugal's Primeira Liga.

 The winger is currently on international duty with Colombia for World Cup qualifying matches.